 KF373 .F37 A3 2006 (STACKS)

-Convictions: A Prosecutor's Battles Against Mafia Killers, Drug Kingpins, and Enron Thieves, by John Kroger, New York: Farrar, Straus and Giroux, 2008.
+John Kroger, Convictions: A Prosecutor's Battles Against Mafia Killers, Drug Kingpins, and Enron Thieves (2008).

 A former Assistant U.S. Attorney describes his experiences as a prosecutor and explores why some aspects of our criminal justice system frequently fail.